 Mirror-like Lake: Titicaca

 The city of Puno, located between Cusco and La Paz (Bolivia), is lacking colonial architecture and historical sites.
-But it is backed by an amazing Andean mountain range; and the most important, it is the gateway to the famous mirror-like Lake Titicaca.
+But it is backed by an amazing Andean mountain range; and most important, it is the gateway to the famous mirror-like Lake Titicaca.

 Lake Titicaca is the world’s highest large lake that contains a fascinating and important culture, history and nature.
-According to Peruvian mythology, Lake Titicaca is the birthplace of the Sun where the Inca Manco Capac and Mama Ocllo came from before founded the Inca Empire.
+According to Peruvian mythology, Lake Titicaca is the birthplace of the Sun where the Inca Manco Capac and Mama Ocllo came from before they founded the Inca Empire.
 Historically fascinating, eh?